VW design chief: ID electric vehicles among first created all-digitally

 Computer-aided design has been part of the toolkit for engineers creating cars and their components for decades.
 Yet the actual car design itself hasn’t completely made the digital transformation until very recently.

 Volkswagen is one automaker that’s taken at least some of its vehicle design all-digital.
-In a webconference presentation for the press Monday, Klaus Bischoff, the head of design for the entire Volkswagen Group, said that the new version of the VW Golf (the Golf 8) and all-electric ID family members—including the ID Space Vizzion shown last fall, and perhaps at some point an electric Beetle, he teased—are at the forefront as the automaker’s first vehicles with a truly digital design.
+In a webconference presentation for the press Monday, Klaus Bischoff, the head of design for the entire Volkswagen Group, said that the new version of the VW Golf (the Golf 8) and all-electric ID family members are at the forefront as the automaker’s first vehicles with a truly digital design.

+That includes the ID Space Vizzion shown last fall, and perhaps at some point an electric Beetle, he teased.

 Viewing 3D design in VR